 The goal of the PhD Program, which is ranked among the top eight programs in the U.S. by the National Research Council, is to prepare students to conduct clinical research that generates new knowledge applicable to nursing practice.
-A foundation of research and scholarship gained at the master's level is further enhanced at the doctoral level.
+A foundation of research and scholarship gained at the bachelor’s or master's level is further enhanced at the doctoral level.
 Our students are prepared to assume roles in a variety of settings, from private industry to community colleges to top research-intensive nursing schools affiliated with major academic health centers.

 Interdisciplinary research opportunities are emphasized.
 Invaluable mentoring by faculty members and collegial interactions among doctoral students support the development of nurse researchers.